How is Dyslexia Diagnosed?

 An assessment will usually use standardised tests to try to measure a person’s strengths and difficulties in three key areas:

-1. Key literacy and numeracy skills such as spelling, reading, writing, arithmetic.
+1. Key skills such as spelling, reading, writing, and if appropriate, arithmetic.

 The information from the assessment will point out gaps in skills and knowledge, may identify ‘faulty’ strategies or processes that are causing problems, and help establish the degree of difficulty.